padogrid/bundle-none-imdg-benchmark-tests/README.md

 As of writing, PadoGrid supports four (4) IMDG products: Coherence, Geode/GemFire, Hazelcast, and Redis.
 This bundle creates a local environment in which you can conduct benchmark tests on all of these products.
 The test results will be consolidated in CSV files which you can analyze using your favorite spreadsheet application.

-PadoGrid is already equipped with a benchmark app called `perf_test`, with which let you create and run custom test cases without coding.
-Creating a test environment with `perf_test` is quite simple and straight forward.
-This bundle provides step-by-step instructions along with some useful test cases that you can run with `perf_test`.
+PadoGrid is already equipped with a benchmark app called `perf_test`, which let you create and run basic IMDG opertions test cases.
+This bundle provides step-by-step instructions for running the included test cases.

+:exclamation: *The test cases presented in this bundle are for comparing basic IMDG operations by running the `test_group` script included in `perf_test`.
+Although `perf_test` includes the transaction test scripts `test_ingestion` and `test_tx`, they are not meant for comparing products.
+For transaction tests, each product must be properly tuned to produce accurate results.
+Product tuning is out of scope for this bundle.*

 ![Benchmark Clusters](images/benchmark-clusters.png)